forwardemail/forwardemail.net/app/views/faq/index.md

   </span>
 </div>

-Yes!
-As of February 6, 2020 we have added this feature.
-Simply edit your DNS <strong class="notranslate">TXT</strong> record and prefix the alias with an exclamation mark.
-Note that you must preserve the ":" mapping, as this is required if you ever decide to toggle this off (and it's also used for importing in our paid plans).
+Yes, simply edit your DNS <strong class="notranslate">TXT</strong> record and prefix the alias with either one, two, or three exclamation marks (see below).

+Note that you *should* preserve the ":" mapping, as this is required if you ever decide to toggle this off (and it's also used for importing if you upgrade to one of our paid plans).

-If you prefix an alias with "!" (exclamation mark) then it will still return successful respond codes to senders attempting to send to this address, but the emails themselves will go nowhere; to a blackhole.
+**For quiet reject (appears to sender as if the message was sent succesfully, but actually goes nowhere) (status code `250`):** If you prefix an alias with "!" (single exclamation mark) then it will return a successful status code of `250` to senders attempting to send to this address, but the emails themselves will go nowhere (e.g. a blackhole or `/dev/null`).

-Emails sent to disabled addresses will respond with a SMTP response status code of 250 (accepted), but the emails will not actually be delivered to the recipient(s).
+**For soft reject (status code `421`):** If you prefix an alias with "!!" (double exclamation mark) then it will return a soft error status code of `421` to senders attempting to send to this address, and the emails will often be retried for up to 5 days before rejection and bounce.

+**For hard reject (status code `550`):** If you prefix an alias with "!!!" (triple exclamation mark) then it will return a permanent error status code of `550` to senders attempting to send to this address and the emails will be rejected and bounce.

-For example, if I want all emails that go to `alias@example.com` to stop flowing through to `user@gmail.com`:
+For example, if I want all emails that go to `alias@example.com` to stop flowing through to `user@gmail.com` and get rejected and bounce (e.g. use three exclamation marks):

 <table class="table table-striped table-hover my-3">
   <thead class="thead-dark">